HaniSource/components/components/button/usage.md

 ## `div` vs `a` vs `button`

-by default the button is button tag (wooooooooow), you can change it to a link by providing `href` attribtue:
+by default the button is button tag , you can change it to a link by providing `href` attribtue:

 @blade
 <x-demo>